 The group of Networks and Distributed systems at the Informatics Department, University of Oslo has one open PhD position in blockchain technologies.
-The position is in the context of the newly funded project called SmartMed: Secure and accountable sharing of medical records using smart contracts and blockchain.The deadline for applications is 3rd of January.
+The position is in the context of the newly funded project called SmartMed: Secure and accountable sharing of medical records using smart contracts and blockchain.The extended deadline for applications is 1st of March.

 The research will be done in collaboration with Cornell University, which is one of leading research centers in the world in the area of blockchain.